Thoracic Aortic Aneurysm Repair

 - Stop eating or drinking anything after midnight the night before your surgery.

-Stop taking some medications up to one week before the procedure, like:
+- Stop taking some medications up to 1 week before the procedure.

 Description of the Procedure

 Immediately After Procedure

 Average Hospital Stay

 - Provide you with medication and nutrition through an IV.